On the interactions between mean flows and inertial gravity waves in the WKB approximation: Introduction

-The present work enables 3D simulations in which IGWs can be simulated consistently within the same model as the currents, rather than being simulated as a separate wave model embedded in an independent fluid model that is insensitive to the presence of the waves.
+The present work derives 3D equations for wave mean flow interaction (WMFI) as WKB wave motion boosted into the reference frame of the fluid equations for the Lagrangian mean transport velocity.
 The final equations derived here are consistent with traditional approaches such as Craik-Leibovih (CL) theory \cite{CL1976} except that the Stokes drift velocity in the CL formulation has its own dynamics in the present formulation.
-The present formulation can also be considered as a rectified phase closure for the GLM approach \cite{AM1978}, similar also to the oscillation centre ponderomotive closure in magnetohydrodynamics \cite{SKH1984,SKH1986}.
-Namely, the present formulation uses a combination of asymptotic expansion and phase resonance to close the GLM equations derived by the hybrid composition-of-maps approach and obtaining explicit formulas for the wave polarisation parameters and dispersion relation for the Doppler-shifted frequency.
+The present formulation can also be considered as a WKB closure for the GLM approach \cite{AM1978}, similar also to the oscillation centre ponderomotive closure in magnetohydrodynamics \cite{SKH1984,SKH1986}.
+Namely, the present formulation uses a combination of asymptotic expansion and phase resonance to close the GLM equations derived by the composition-of-maps approach and obtaining explicit formulas for the wave polarisation parameters and dispersion relation for the Doppler-shifted frequency.

-Finally, the present work also formulates a mathematical framework that enables 3D stochastic WMFI simulations for the purpose of consistently estimating uncertainty in the deterministic WMFI simulations.
+Finally, the present work also formulates stochastic equations of motion for 3D WMFI dynamics, permitting a statistical representation of the uncertainty present in observational data of geophysical flows.